Program and Application Information

 - The program is being administered on a first-come first-served basis.

 - Financial assistance will be provided in the form of a matching grant.

-- The maximum amount awarded to any one company under this program will be $50K.
+- The maximum lifetime amount awarded to any one company under this program is $100K.

 - A third-party vendor or service provider must be used to execute the proposed project.

-- Only projects that have yet to be committed and commence after submission of your application will be considered for funding.
+- Only projects that have not been committed to and don't start until after submission of your application will be considered for funding.

 - Appropriate due diligence will be performed which may include a site visit to your manufacturing facility.

 - Companies that receive a grant under this program will be required to complete an impact report 6 months following their award date.